OracleDataManagementSpain/oracle-liquibase/README.md

 	--generate-type SINGLE
 ```

-And uncompress the wallet in a well-know directory
+And uncompress the wallet in 2 well-known directory
+* First will be used to connect from the application
+* Second will be used to connecto from the liquibase client

 ### Create a SpringBoot sample project
 * Create an empty SpringBoot project, using the [initializr](https://start.spring.io/) wizard or directly using `spring init` command.